 The British Columbia Technical and Research Committee on Reclamation (TRCR) originated in the early 1970’s, in response to a demonstrated need in the province BC for greater government-industry communications in the area of environmental protection and reclamation associated with mining.

-Membership is drawn from the mining industry and corporate sector (several of the operating mines are represented); the Ministry of Energy and Mines (MEM); the Ministry of Environment (MOE); CanmetMINING; the Mining Association of British Columbia (MABC), the Mining Association of Canada, the Association of Mineral Exploration BC and recently, the BC Stone, Sand and Gravel Association.
-The TRCR committee includes British Columbia universities and colleges such as UBC and TRU.
+Membership is drawn from the mining industry and corporate sector (several of the operating mines are represented); the Ministry of Energy, Mines and Petroleum Resources (EMPR); the Ministry of Environment (MOE); CanmetMINING; the Mining Association of British Columbia (MABC), the Mining Association of Canada, the Association of Mineral Exploration BC and recently, the BC Stone, Sand and Gravel Association.
+The TRCR committee includes British Columbia universities and colleges such as UBC, UNBC and TRU.
 The Committee meets monthly to discuss matters of joint concern and interest, exchange experience, plan Symposium activities and prioritize research needs.